reactiflux/reactiflux.com/src/md-pages/promotion.md

 ### Events, vlogs, and periodic content

 If you're hosting a conference, livestreamed event, Q&A session or similar, you're welcome to share.
 We have a #conferences channel, but many events are probably best to share in #news-and-links.
 If you're sharing episodic content, please refrain from promoting each new episode—we'd prefer that you share the show/channel/etc itself.
 For long-running shows we ask that you only promote it sporadically.

+### Paid help and tutoring

+Reactiflux is a community of developers helping each other out, but sometimes the amount of help someone is seeking may become a significant time investment for the person helping them.
+In circumstances like this, Reactiflux supports our members reaching out to discuss private tutoring.
+This is only something we allow for members who are active in the main purpose of the server; members with low or infrequent activity are not allowed to make offers like this.
+Members should post publicly to ask permission to DM about tutoring, but discussion of the specific arrangements (frequency, compensation, etc) should be done in private.
+Reactiflux staff are not able to mediate disputes that arise from arrangements like this, and members who participate in this way are subjected to increased moderator scrutiny.